 But energy sources like wind and solar also have their share of negative environmental impacts.
 Both require an immense supply of raw materials and supporting infrastructure.
-We can’t build them without mining, shipping, manufacturing and building, all of which consumes enormous amounts of energy and land.
+We can’t build them without mining, refining, transportation and manufacturing, all of which consumes enormous amounts of energy and land.
 They both also have significant impacts on wildlife.
 We do no favors for the natural environment if a wind farm, producing so-called green energy, contributes to the extinction of endangered bat and bird species.

 3. In energy production, scale is king.

 Most people can’t even begin to comprehend the size of the energy system that we rely on to power our lives.
 We produce enough energy to power 380 million homes in the U.S. and we consume trillions of kilowatt hours of electricity each year.
 That amount of energy takes a lot of resources and a lot of generating power.

 As a result, we have relied on massive, baseload — or “always on” — generation facilities for the past several decades.
 Now, smaller, localized grids and distributed generation, which produces electricity near to or where it will be consumed, are being championed.
 This type of energy advocacy is based in the thinking that a more diversified electricity grid will be more stable and will have lesser environmental impacts.
 But, achieving this transformation would require building hundreds of thousands of new generation facilities, meaning scale remains a substantial challenge.
 We can’t forget that 330 million Americans need a steady supply of affordable electricity to power their lives.